srikarpsp/react-dotnet-homework/README.md

 ```
 .
 ├── frontend                    # A React Router application powered by Vite
 │   ├── package.json            # npm dependencies and scripts
 |   ├── public                  # static assets served without preprocessing
 |   ├── src
 |   |   ├── assets              # assets that are preprocessed by Vite
 |   |   ├── components          # React components
 |   |   ├── routes              # Routes exporting React components, loaders and actions mentioned in `main.tsx`
 |   |   ├── main.tsx            # The JS entry point for the application
 |   |   ├── types.ts            # Common TypeScript types not specific to one file
 |   |   ├── utils.ts            # Shared utility functions
 |   ├── index.html              # The HTML entry point for the application
 |   ├── tailwind.config.js      # Tailwind configuration
 ├── backend                     # The dotnet backend API application
+│   ├── Contacts                # The implementation of the Contacts API
-│   ├── Migrations          # Database migrations to initialize and update the database
+│   │   ├── Migrations          # Database migrations to initialize and update the database
-│   ├── appsettings.json    # Configuration for the application (with Development and HttpsDevelopment overrides)
+│   │   ├── appsettings.json    # Configuration for the application (with Development and HttpsDevelopment overrides)
-│   ├── Contact.cs          # The Contact model
+│   │   ├── Contact.cs          # The Contact model
-│   ├── DbContext.cs        # The database context
+│   │   ├── DbContext.cs        # The database context
-│   ├── Program.cs          # The entry point for the application
+│   │   ├── Program.cs          # The entry point for the application
+│   ├── Contacts.Tests          # A dotnet test project for the Contacts API
+│   │   ├── ContactTests.cs     # Model tests for the API
 ├── README.md                   # This file!
 ```

 ## Connecting to SQL Server